ThomasTeklu/ticket-lifecycle/README.md

 As stated above, in this last section we will observe what stages a ticket goes through within a ticketing system from start to finish.
 We will make/create the tickets as end users, then observe and resolve them as help desk professionals/agents.
 Let's get started!

+### Small Prelimenary Step

+For the sake of the rest of our exercise here, we need to adjust one minor thing before we really get started.
+Log in as an admin through the Admin Login Page (http://localhost/osTicket/scp/login.php).
+From within the Admin Panel, go to departments.
+Select the Maintenance Department by selecting the check box next to its name.
+While the Maintenance Department is selcted, click on the "More" button with the spoke next to it.
+From there select "delete" (NOT ARCHIVE).
+Confirm your decision then log out to move on to the next step.

 ## Intake